kjappelbaum/pyepal/docs/getting_started.rst

 - `to use a kernel that suits the problem <https://www.cs.toronto.edu/~duvenaud/cookbook/>`_
 - to turn off ARD.
 Automatic relevance determination (ARD) might increase the predictive performance, but also makes the model more prone to overfitting

 We also recommend to cross-validate the Gaussian process models and to check that the predicted variances make sense.
-When performing cross-validation, make sure that the index provided to PyPAL is the same size as the cross-validation folds.
+When performing cross-validation, make sure that the index provided to PyePAL is the same size as the cross-validation folds.
 By default, the code will run a simple cross-validation only on the first iteration and provide a warning if the mean absolute error is above the mean standard deviation.
 The warning will look something like

 .. code-block::